elotroalex/caridischo/_caridischo/cds89.md

   and we hope that the database produced in the first two phases of the project, while at present primarily a resource for studying slave-owners, will also provide information of value to those researching enslaved people.
+related_to:
 added_by: Roopika Risam
 twitter: "@roopikarisam"
-added_year: '2020'
+census_year: '2020'
-notes: "Are we cool with projects by the colonizers?\r\n\U0001F602 "
+notes: "Are we cool with projects by the colonizers? \n\U0001F602 "
+sub_collections:
+open_data:
 order: '156'
 layout: caridischo_item
 collection: caridischo